-3D Microenvironments: Whereas in vivo experiments are truly physiological, they do not allow for precise manipulation of environmental parameters and are elaborate for the discovery of detailed molecular mechanisms of immune cell biology such as during cell motility.
-In contrast, in vitro 2D experiments enable faster manipulations, but increasing knowledge points to substantial differences of cellular mechanisms in 2D and 3D environments (see e.g. Friedl, Sahai, Weiss & Yamada Nat Rev Mol Cell Biol 2012).
+Whereas in vivo experiments are truly physiological, they do not allow for precise manipulation of environmental parameters and are elaborate for the discovery of detailed molecular mechanisms.
+In contrast, in vitro experiments on two-dimensional (2D) substrates (e.g. cell culture dishes) enable faster manipulations, but increasing knowledge points to substantial differences in cellular mechanisms in 2D and three-dimensional (3D) environments.
 To bridge this gap, we and others developed micro-engineered tissue-mimetic assays to combine the advantage of precise manipulations in 2D assays with the presence of complex 3D microenvironments.
-Specifically, we implemented the methodology of micro-engineered ”pillar-forests’ to study cell migration in vitro in 3D with precisely defined microenvironmental parameters (Renkawitz et al., Methods in Cell Biology).
-Shortly, these devices provide a 3D migration environment made of PDMS (polydimethylsiloxane), in which two closely adjacent surfaces are interconnected by micron-sized structures such as pillars (or micro-channels).
-Thereby, these devices represent a flattened approximation of collagen matrices with the advantage of cellular confinement in one plane (XY) close to the imaging surface, enabling high-resolution single-cell imaging.
+Specifically, we implemented the methodology of micro-engineered ”pillar forests’ to study cell migration in vitro in 3D with precisely defined microenvironmental parameters (Renkawitz et al., Methods in Cell Biology).
+Shortly, these devices provide a 3D migration environment made of PDMS (polydimethylsiloxane), in which two closely adjacent surfaces are interconnected by micron-sized structures such as pillars (or microchannels).
+Thereby, these devices represent a flattened approximation of complex 3D environments with the advantage of cellular confinement in one plane (XY) close to the imaging surface, enabling high-resolution single-cell imaging.
 We complement these assays with experimentation in collagen matrices, ex vivo tissue explants, and in vivo approaches.

 Renkawitz et al, Methods in Cell Biology 2018